-Freelancing on a Budget
+Build Your Editing Business on a Budget

-Starting and running a freelance business costs money, an unfortunate irony at a time when a lot of people have lost their jobs and would like to freelance to bring in income but don’t have a lot of spare change lying around to invest in it.
+This is an unfortunate irony at a time when many people have lost their jobs and would like to freelance to earn income but don’t have much spare change to invest in it.

 The most important consideration is that you need the right tools to do your job.
-This is where aspiring freelancers sometimes try to cut back but that makes them unable to deliver professional results on time.
+This is where aspiring freelancers sometimes try to cut back, but that makes them unable to deliver professional results on time.
 You can’t succeed that way!

 Identify the Tools You Need